 Next is a dynamic response layer of Reactiv™ foam.
 Contouring the body to minimize motion transfer and offering “bounce” so your teen won’t get that feeling of being stuck in the mattress.
 It also promotes undisturbed sleep for active recovery.
 At the bottom is a high-density foam base.
 Teenagers’ growing bodies need structural support, and this Support+ poly-foam will not sag as your child grows.

-The Zoma mattress comes with a risk-free 100-night sleep trial.
-If you aren’t satisfied with your mattress at any time within 100 nights, you can return it for a full refund.
+The Zoma Mattress comes with a risk-free 100-night sleep trial.
+If you aren’t satisfied with your mattress after breaking it in, you can return it for a full refund.
 The mattress is also protected by a 10-year warranty.
 This covers your mattress with full repair or replacement on any workmanship or structural defects.

 The Bear mattress is a firmer option on this list.
 It’s ideal for a growing and still developing body.
 It’s also best suited for teenagers who prefer to sleep on their backs or their stomachs.
 The firmness ensures proper support to the spine and pressure points of the body.
 Meaning, the sleeper will be supported thoroughly throughout the night.